-Graduate transcripts
+• Graduate transcripts

-Syllabi from courses
+• Syllabi from courses

 Only courses which are substantially equivalent to those in the CCMF Program and meet CACREP Objectives will be considered.
-A maximum of twelve semester hours may be transferred to meet HSU degree requirements.
+A maximum of twelve semester hours may be transferred from an uncompleted degree to meet HSU degree requirements.
+A maximum of six semester hours may be transferred from a degree previously completed.